 In 2012, Jennifer founded one of London’s leading tech conferences, The Innotech Summit, a high profile event series which brought together key policy makers, corporations, and startups to bridge the gap between legislation and innovative technology.
 In 2014-2015, the Innotech Network specialised in a series of events around information security and the need for cyber skill. +more

 It brought together law enforcement and influential leaders from the Prime Ministers office, Department of Culture and Media, Metropolitan Police for the City of London, Ministry of Defence, and the National Crimes Agency.
 These events, as well as the community movement of hackers in a house, lead to one of the strongest ethical hacking campaigns in the UK for the endorsement of educating and teaching ethical hacking skills.
 Her work became most popular during her Tedx Talk in Liverpool “Why ethical hacking is important in a 21st century” which helped encourage policy in the UK around education and cyber skills advocacy in the classroom.
 Jennifer was also an integral part of various skills campaigns across the UK including speaking in classrooms across London surrounding the issues of cyber bullying, what to do in case of a security breach, and children’s safety online.
-Through her efforts in legislation, events, and security, Jennifer started Hacker House as a community of hackers in east London in 2014.
+Through her efforts in legislation, events, and security, Jennifer started Hacker House as a community of hackers in east London in 2014. -less

 Matthew is a professional hacker with over 15 years experience providing security services to a global client base.
 He is widely-known for his research on vulnerabilities in North Korea, exploiting the late Prime Minister of Singapore's code and his hacking of Microsoft's “ransomware-proof" computer during 2017. +more